zhikangfan-jyd/toploansadviser/content/reviews/lending-club.md

 <div class="title-box"><img src="/data/images/r-10.webp"/><h2 class="title">Main Loan Features</h2></div>

-Lending Club offers personal loans to people who are unsecured and have to pay back with interest after the loan has been received.
+Lending Club <a href="/personal-loan" target="_blank" rel="noopener noreferrer">offers personal loans to people who are unsecured</a> and have to pay back with interest after the loan has been received.
 The loan is returned in intervals depending on the loan amount, period, and APR.

 The loan can be used for balance transfers, medical bills, and home improvement.
 The loan cannot be used for post-secondary education, investments like cryptocurrency, and illegal activities.